unitsofmeasurement/unit-ri-userguide/units.md

 ## Units

-The <code>Units</code> class extends <code>AbstractSystemOfUnits</code> and provides a set of  a set of static constants for the most common units defined by SI/BIPM. is also provided for obtaining multiples or submultiples of system units.
-Method names mirror SI / Metric prefix names but are uppercase.
+The <code>Units</code> class extends <code>AbstractSystemOfUnits</code> and provides a set of  a set of static constants for the most common units defined by SI/BIPM.

+## Metric Prefix
+<code>MetricPrefix</code> is provided for obtaining multiples or submultiples of system units.
+Method names mirror SI / Metric prefix names but are uppercase like it's common to **constants** in Java. <code>MetricPrefix</code> is a "hybrid" enum, defining the constant factors as enumeration elements, but doing the actual conversion via matching static method names like <code>CENTI</code>, <code>MEGA</code>, etc.

 Examples:
 ```
 Unit<Length> m  = Units.METRE;
 Unit<Length> km = MetricPrefix.KILO(Units.METRE);